turingschool/curriculum-site/module3/lessons/react-router.md

 npm start

 ```
 The App is not fully put together.
 It has a series of components that will serve as building blocks of the final component.
 You won't be building out new components, but you will be editing existing ones.
 Get oriented with the application.
-Check out all the components, try and write a short summary of what each is doing.
+Check out all the components.
+Make some written notes about what you think each is doing.